 Forensic Laboratory Compliance with New York State Accreditation Standards

 OFS monitors forensic laboratories' compliance with accreditation standards established by the Commission on Forensic Science.
-This involves review of all documentation between the laboratories and the American Society of Crime Laboratory Directors/Laboratory Accreditation Board (ASCLD/LAB), the American Board of Forensic Toxicology (ABFT), and the Federal Bureau of Investigation (FBI) in connection with DNA laboratory accreditation and participation in the NYS DNA Databank.
+This involves review of all documentation between the laboratories and the ANAB ‒ ANSI (American National Standards Institute) National Accreditation Board, the American Board of Forensic Toxicology (ABFT), and the Federal Bureau of Investigation (FBI) in connection with DNA laboratory accreditation and participation in the NYS DNA Databank.

 Technical Training for Crime Laboratory Personnel

 OFS facilitates highly specialized technical training programs for crime laboratory personnel in order to maintain proficiency and currency in analytical methods.